UCLALibrary/research-tips/tutorial-workshop-metadata-template.md

     - statements
     - starting with verbs
 #
-# CORE COMPETENCIES
-# List all core competencies for the resource.
-# See https://escholarship.org/uc/item/2t03q5bw for definitions and examples of each core competency
-#
-core-competencies:
-    - Define the goals, scope, and plan.
-    - Investigate diverse sources and perspectives.
-    - Gather and organize information and data.
-    - Evaluate and synthesize information and data.
-    - Use information and data ethically.
-    - Share the work and engage with audiences.
-    - Reflect on and refine the research process.
-#
 # ACCESSIBILITY INFO
 # Example statements for this section: currently brainstorming. questions: can we write html in a list like this?
 # * Page Checked by WAVE (Web Accessibility Evaluation Tool) - Zero errors 9/22/2020